-You have to make a small trip around the world to the next bouldering hall or the next rock, and your climbing training suffers?
+Do you have to travel half the length of the country to your next bouldering hall or the next suitable rock, and your climbing training suffers because of it?
 Worry no more!
-In this article we show you the best training equipment for effective training at home.
+In this article, we will show you the best equipment for effective training at home.
 The ideal preparation for your next climbing session!

 The two most important tools – not only for home use

 The most important tools are not necessarily of a material nature.
-Or to put it another way, the “hard” tools are of no use without “soft” and abstract assistive equipment such as a plan and a goal that is as clearly defined as possible.
-“Climbing better” or “more power” are certainly all well and good, but unfortunately a bit too woolly.
-The more specific the goal, the more appropriate training plans can be selected or created.
-Beginners and occasional climbers should question the purpose of climbing training at home and of equipment, because up to the difficulty level of about 6th to 7th grade UIAA, the best training actually consists of simply going for a round on the rock or in the hall.
-Training at home really makes sense when you have already developed enough “basic strength” to put in extra shifts in your chamber of torture at home on top of your “usual” climbs once or twice a week.
+Or to put it another way, the “hard” tools are only useful alongside “soft” tools such as a plan or a clearly defined goal.
+“Climbing better” or “more strength” are certainly all well and good to wish for, but unfortunately, they are a bit too vague.
+The more specific the goal, the more appropriate your training plans can be.
+Beginners and occasional climbers should question the purpose of climbing training and equipment at home, because up to the difficulty level of about 6th to 7th grade UIAA, the best training actually consists of simply climbing on the rock or in the hall.
+Training at home only really makes sense when you have already developed enough “basic strength” to put in extra shifts in your chamber of torture at home on top of your “usual” climbs once or twice a week.

-Speaking of chambers of torture: in his bestseller “9 out of 10 climbers make the same mistakes”, Dave MacLeod advises not to place the gym & fitness equipment in a musty, out-of-the-way corner, but in a way that is as “communicative” as possible and right in the middle of the cosy part of the flat.
-From this position you can talk, drink tea or watch climbing videos during the breaks between two exercise series.
+Speaking of chambers of torture: in his bestselling “9 out of 10 climbers make the same mistakes”, Dave MacLeod advises not to place the gym & fitness equipment in a musty, out-of-the-way corner, but in a way that is as “communicative” as possible and right in the middle of the cosy part of your home.
+This concept allows you to talk, drink tea or watch climbing videos during your breaks between exercises.
 This can turn monotonous basement training into a much more positive and motivating experience.

 Creating training opportunities with little effort

-Even for targeted and planned training, in purely material terms you need less equipment than you think or no equipment at all – depending on what, how versatile and how specific you want to train.
-Ultimately, you can even turn various everyday objects such as a door or a table into sports equipment on which you can do a lot of pulling, pushing and holding exercises.
-You can also make several out of one piece of equipment, for example by hanging a towel or a few rings around a pull-up bar and thus creating further grip variations for more dynamic exercises.
-Anyone who is active in sports is sure to have noticed the bodyweight trend, which promotes training with one’s own body weight and is creating a stir under names such as “Fit without equipment” or “Freeletics”.
-And in my opinion, it’s a good trend, because you can achieve a lot with little effort and almost no money, even in the area of climbing.
-Even if it’s just the following really good warm-up and strengthening exercise for hands and forearms:
+Even for targeted and planned training, in purely material terms, you need less equipment than you think.
+Or even no equipment at all, depending on what and how specifically you want to train.
+Ultimately, you can even turn various everyday objects, such as a door or a table, into sports equipment with which you can do a lot of pulling, pushing or holding exercises.
+You can also perform several exercises using a single object, for example, by hanging a towel or a few rings around a pull-up bar, you can use variations to your grip for more dynamic exercises.
+Anyone who is active in the sports world is sure to have noticed the bodyweight trend, which promotes training with one’s own body weight.
+In my opinion, it’s a great trend, because you can achieve a lot with little effort and almost no money, even in the sport of climbing.
+The following is an example of a really good warm-up and strengthening exercise for your hands and forearms:

-Upper arms on torso, forearms bent 90°, palms facing down.
-Now stretch your fingers as far as possible and spread them out, then pull them together as tightly as possible to form a fist.
-Now repeat the whole thing as quickly and firmly as possible: Open, close, open, close, 50 to 100 times.
-Hands and forearms should be on fire after 2-3 series 🙂
+Have your upper arms pressed against your torso, forearms bent at 90°, palms facing down.
+Now, stretch out your fingers as far as possible and spread them out, then pull them together as tightly as possible to form a fist.
+Now repeat the whole thing as quickly and firmly as possible: open, close, open, close, 50 to 100 times.
+Your hands and forearms should be on fire after 2-3 sets 🙂

-It is pleasingly easy to create an efficient basic training and to gain the “basic strength” just mentioned.
-However, it turns all the more complicated when it comes to fine-tuning, which becomes necessary at the latest when certain weaknesses become more apparent as progress is made.
-You will then have to decide what to train instead of continuing blindly.
-Is there a lack of pulling force in the upper arms?
-Of holding power in the fingers?
-Of stability in the torso, known as the “core”?
-Or several at the same time?
-And what about the supporting muscles, the antagonists and the mobility?
+It is satisfyingly easy to create an efficient basic training plan and to gain the “basic strength” mentioned earlier.
+However, things get a lot more complicated when it comes to fine-tuning your training, which becomes necessary when certain weaknesses become more apparent as you make progress.
+You will then have to decide what to train, instead of continuing without a focus.
+Is there a lack of pulling strength in your upper arms?
+A lack of holding power in the fingers?
+Or a lack of stability in the torso, known as the “core”?
+Or more than one of these at the same time?
+And what about the supporting muscles, the antagonists and your mobility?

-In view of these many questions, possibilities and sources of error, it makes little sense to quickly slap a random fretboard over your door and start muddling along with some “super-strong-in-three-months plan”.
-That’s how I tried it many years ago and, looking back, I suspect it contributed to a stubborn elbow problem rather than an explosion in performance.
-At that time, I had no idea about the variety of gym & fitness equipment.
-That is why I have listed a few for you here, ordered by increasing installation effort:
+In view of these many questions, possibilities and sources of error, it makes little sense to quickly slap a random hangboard over your door and start muddling along with some “super-strong-in-three-months plan”.
+That’s how I tried it many years ago and, looking back, I suspect it contributed to a stubborn elbow problem I suffer from rather than an explosion in my performance.
+At that time, I had no idea about the sheer variety of gym & fitness equipment.
+That is why I have listed a few for you here, ordered from least to most effort to install:

-- Training without equipment from towel up to door frame
+- Training without equipment: from using a towel, to a door frame

 - Pull-up bar